consbio/fl-simple-viewer/README.md

 Run `gulp build` to run the build, which produces artifacts in `static/dist`.

 ## Deploy process

-Install AWS CLI and authorize with appropriate credentials for AWS Static Deploy

 Files are deployed to `viewer.apps.flcpa.databasin.org` bucket in S3.